Jamaica–179th Street station: History

 The plans for the station were approved after the war in 1946, in order to "provide a more satisfactory terminal" for the line.
 A groundbreaking ceremony was held on March 5, 1947, at 182nd Street and Hillside Avenue, with Mayor William O'Dwyer and now-borough president Burke in attendance.
 A bus terminal accompanying the station, similar to the 165th Street Bus Terminal, was initially planned for the station but never built.
 The station opened on December 11, 1950, at the cost of over $10 million; Mayor Vincent R. Impellitteri and Queens Borough President Maurice A. FitzGerald attended the opening.
 It was the last subway station whose construction was funded by New York City, until the construction of the 34th Street–Hudson Yards station on the 7 Subway Extension beginning in 2008.
 Upon opening, the station became a major transit hub for passengers from south and east Queens and Nassau County, and led to increased development in Jamaica.
 By 1959, the station was the busiest in Queens.

 In 1981, the MTA listed the 179th Street station among the 69 most deteriorated stations in the subway system.
 Later in the 1980s, the station was renovated and modernized; as part of the renovation, the IND-style purple tile band was removed from the station walls, and a design with intertwining blue and orange stripes was added.
 In 2002, the Metropolitan Transportation Authority announced that elevators would be installed at the 179th Street station.
 Subsequently, elevators were installed in the station to make it ADA-accessible.
 The elevators were opened around 2005.
 Starting in August 2007, the MTA began installing decorative ventilation grates along Hillside Avenue above the station, and sealing other grates, both in order to combat flooding.
 At the time, the Hillside Avenue subway was considered the most flood-prone area in the subway system.
+The MTA announced in late 2025 that a customer service center would open at the station.